 Now that you’ve been tattooed it’s up to you to take care of it.
 If you have been tattooed before and have your own aftercare routine, please continue to do what works best for you.
 Each artist will have slightly different aftercare instructions, but all aftercare will have the same core components.
 Diet and exercise will also play a huge role in your healing.
 Please stay hydrated while you're healing your tattoo and don't be afraid to take the stairs instead of the elevator.
-Elevating your heart rate while healing a tattoo is good!
+Elevating your heart rate while healing a tattoo is a good thing.

 Keeping your new tattoo clean will reduce the chance for infection and decrease healing time.
 Letting your tattoo breathe will make it much easier for your damaged skin cells to regenerate.
 Finally, keeping your skin moisturized will relieve most itching and irritation and will also help with skin cell regeneration and healing.
 Here is a quick rundown of my aftercare instructions.